 Once you enforce a minimum TLS version, you cannot later disable minimum version enforcement.

-Cipher support by Azure Database for PostgreSQL Single server
+Cipher support by Azure Database for MariaDB

 As part of the SSL/TLS communication, the cipher suites are validated and only support cipher suits are allowed to communicate to the database server.
 The cipher suite validation is controlled in the gateway layer and not explicitly on the node itself.
 If the cipher suites doesn't match one of suites listed below, incoming client connections will be rejected.